 Ingredients

-- Beef Patty Ingredients: Worcestershire sauce, Italian seasoning, mustard powder, garlic powder, kosher salt, and black pepper.
+- Beef Patty Seasoning: Worcestershire sauce, Italian seasoning, mustard powder, garlic powder, kosher salt, and black pepper add depth and flavor.

-- First step in making Salisbury Steak is to mix together ground beef, Worcestershire sauce, mustard powder, garlic powder, Italian seasoning, salt, and pepper.
+- Make the Beef Patty: In a bowl, combine ground beef, Worcestershire sauce, mustard powder, garlic powder, Italian seasoning, salt, and pepper.
+Shape into a round or oval patty.

 RELATED: The Best Soup Recipes For One